frangiz/picorg/README.md

 ```

 ### Before commit
-Run the command `pre-commit run --verbose --all-files --show-diff-on-failure` before any commits on order to be consistent with formatting and having sorted imports.
+Run the command `make pcr` before any commits on order to be consistent with formatting and having sorted imports.

 ## Creating a new version.
 * Create a new tag and push.
 The publishing of the new version is done automagically.